Pain management: Antidepressants and antiepileptic drugs

 Some antidepressant and antiepileptic drugs are used in chronic pain management and act primarily within the pain pathways of the central nervous system, though peripheral mechanisms have been attributed as well.
 They are generally used to treat nerve brain that results from injury to the nervous system.
 Neuropathy can be due to chronic high blood sugar levels (diabetic neuropathy).
 These drugs also reduce pain from viruses such as shingles, phantom limb pain and post-stroke pain.
 These mechanisms vary and in general are more effective in neuropathic pain disorders as well as complex regional pain syndrome.
 A common anti-epileptic drug is gabapentin, and an example of an antidepressant would be amitriptyline.

 Cannabinoids

-Evidence of medical marijuana's effect on reducing pain is generally conclusive.
-Detailed in a 1999 report by the Institute of Medicine, "the available evidence from animal and human studies indicates that cannabinoids can have a substantial analgesic effect".
-In a 2013 review study published in Fundamental & Clinical Pharmacology, various studies were cited in demonstrating that cannabinoids exhibit comparable effectiveness to opioids in models of acute pain and even greater effectiveness in models of chronic pain.
-It is mainly the THC strain of medical marijuana that provide analgesic benefits, as opposed to the CBD strain.
+The evidence for using cannabis for pain control varies in quality, but overall there is no good evidence cannabis is effective for any type of pain management, or that it is viable as a means of reducing opioid use.

 Ketamine

-Ketamine is a safe, effective alternative to opioids in the treatment of acute pain in the ED.
-What's the ED?
+Low-dose ketamine is sometimes used as an alternative to opioids for the treatment of acute pain in hospital emergency departments.
 Ketamine probably? reduces pain more than opioids and with less nausea and vomiting.